dzlab/kvwc/README.md

 ## Running Tests

-The project includes a suite of unit tests in `kvwc/tests/test_wide_column_db.py`.
+The project includes a suite of unit tests under the `tests/` directory.
 To run the tests:

 1. Ensure you have installed the `kvwc` package and its dependencies (as described in the Installation section).
 2. Navigate to the root directory of the project.
-3. Run the tests using Python's `unittest` module:
+3. Activate the python virtual enviroment
     ```bash
-    python -m unittest kvwc.tests.test_wide_column_db
+    source .venv/bin/activate
     ```
-    Alternatively, if your current working directory is the project root:
+4. Run the tests using Python's `unittest` module:

     ```bash
+    python -m unittest discover tests
+    ```
+    or running a specific test file
+    ```bash
-    python kvwc/tests/test_wide_column_db.py
+    python -m unittest tests.test_wide_column_db
     ```

     The tests create and remove temporary database files in a `test_db_temp_wide_column_main` directory within the current working directory where the test script is run.